B2B Marketing: How to Generate Leads Without a Sales Team

 Great content on a broken website won't rank.

-Fix your site speed.
+Fix site speed.
 Ensure mobile works.
-Build a logical site structure.
+Build logical site structure.
 Implement schema markup.

 More leads doesn't always mean better results.